GP partners should read the BMA’s guidance on redeploying staff, working in hubs and furlough, which is in our toolkit for GPs and GP practices.

 Unless your contract expressly states otherwise, your employer cannot redeploy you without consulting and reaching an agreement with you first.

-We recommend that you follow existing procedures relating to job planning and work scheduling with your employer in mutually agreeing whether or not it is safe and appropriate for you to be redeployed.
+We recommend that you follow existing procedures relating to risk assessments, job planning and work scheduling with your employer in mutually agreeing whether or not it is safe and appropriate for you to be redeployed.

 Responsibilities of your employer

 If you do agree to redeployment, your employer is responsible for you and must risk assess all transfer requirements, including your personal safety and the clinical circumstances.
 This includes not asking you to act outside of your competencies.
 You must:

 - be given the opportunity to confirm your individual competencies before redeployment

 - not be asked to operate beyond your competence or in a role that you are not confident doing